CORRIDA

 The route is essentially off-road.
 For the most part, it is possible to run without any major problems.
 Technical sections exist and require special care.
 There are footpaths and water crossings that may or may not have water.

-The route follows, mainly, close to towns, on highways.
+The route follows mainly roads close to towns and villages.
 None of them will be closed to traffic.
-To avoid accidents you must comply with all the rules of the highway code.
+To avoid accidents, you must follow all the rules of the highway code.

 Is the route marked?